 - To access and obtain a copy of your medical record.

-- To be informed of any proposed participation in research projects or human experimentation, and to have the right to
+- To be informed of any proposed participation in research projects or human experimentation, and to have the right to refuse such participation.

 - To provide comments and/or concerns about your healthcare experience without fearing retribution.

 - To exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation, gender identity, personal appearance, disability, medical condition, marital status, or registered domestic partner status.

 Patients receiving services at any Student Health facility have the responsibility:

 - To show respect and consideration for the rights of healthcare providers, staff, other patients, and visitors.

 - To provide to the best of your knowledge, complete, honest, and accurate information about your health history, medications (including over-the-counter products and dietary supplements), allergies or sensitivities.